Bilinear Interpolation in GIS

-When you resample or reproject data, you may have to interpolate your data.
+When you resample or reproject data, you may have to use bilinear interpolation (bilinear resampling) for your data.

 Today, we focus on bilinear interpolation, which estimates an output surface with 4 known values.